nauam/Courses/docs/manual/job-options.md

 select a specific "branch" within that repository.
 Define your option provider to respond correctly based on the selected "repository" value, and define your Remote option URL to include a reference to the "repository" option value.
-The QW Control GUI will then reload the JSON values from the remote URL and insert the correct value of the "repository" option when loading the "branch" option values.
+The Rundeck GUI will then reload the JSON values from the remote URL and insert the correct value of the "repository" option when loading the "branch" option values.
 If the user changes the selected repository, then the branch values will be automatically refreshed.